hayleyw7/anon_blog/README.md

 If they click on an title, they are directed to that post's page, where they can read, edit, or delete it, or they can read or add comments.

-If they click the "Create A Post" button, they are provided a form to create their own, new post.
+If they click the "Create A Post" button, they are provided a form to create their own article.

 While back and forward browser buttons work, to quickly return home at any time, the user can also simply click the the website title in the header.